benkimz/shadowserver/README.md

 # ShadowServer

-`shadowserver` is an asynchronous HTTP/HTTPS proxy server library built using `aiohttp`, designed to forward requests from clients to a target server.
-It efficiently handles HTTP and WebSocket connections, provides CORS support, and allows custom SSL certificates. `shadowserver` is ideal for proxying requests to backend services or simulating server requests for testing and development purposes.
+`shadowserver` is an asynchronous HTTP proxy server library using `aiohttp`, designed to forward requests from clients to a target server.
+It handles HTTP and WebSocket connections, provides CORS support, and offers flexible SSL verification options, making it ideal for backend service proxying and server simulations in testing environments.

 ## Features

-- **HTTP and HTTPS Proxying**: Supports both HTTP and HTTPS requests.
+- **HTTP Proxying**: Supports forwarding HTTP requests to a specified target.
-- **CORS Support**: Cross-Origin Resource Sharing (CORS) headers are automatically managed to allow cross-origin requests.
+- **CORS Support**: Automatically adds headers to enable cross-origin requests.
-- **WebSocket Support**: Forwards WebSocket connections between client and server.
+- **WebSocket Support**: Forwards WebSocket connections between client and target server.
-- **Custom SSL Certificates**: Accepts paths to custom SSL certificates for secure HTTPS connections.
+- **Flexible SSL Verification**: Allows disabling SSL verification for outgoing HTTPS requests.
+- **Route Support**: Ability to append a custom route to the proxy server URL.
-- **Asynchronous Design**: Uses `aiohttp` to handle concurrent requests asynchronously.
+- **Asynchronous Design**: Built with `aiohttp` for handling multiple concurrent requests efficiently.

 ---